Louis de Saint-Gelais: Grand Tour

 While the court was still in Toulouse, word arrived (Saint-Sulpice having written Lanssac and Élisabeth having written Catherine) of the successful negotiation of an interview that was to take place between Catherine and her daughter Élisabeth at Bayonne.
 The baron de Saint-Sulpice travelled to Bayonne to prepare Catherine to best be able to defend the French crown's conciliatory policy as regarded the Protestants.
 On the road to Bayonne he crossed paths with Lanssac, who was travelling to Spain to offer the thanks of Charles to Philip for agreeing to allow the interview to go ahead.

 In April the court was in Bordeaux, and Lanssac was present for another lit de justice.

-After the conclusion of the interview at Bayonne in July 1565, the court continued its progress from Bayonne up through Cognac.
+After the conclusion of the Bayonne Interview in July 1565, the court continued its progress from Bayonne up through Cognac.

 The court arrived at Jarnac on 21 August 1565, where the Protestant baron de Jarnac was governor.
 As a friend of Jarnac's, Lanssac was entrusted with seeing to the maintenance of order in the region while the court was staying there.
 Jarnac indicated his support for the edict of Amboise, to the pleasure of Catherine and the king.
 Having left Jarnac the court made its way to Saintes, Marennes, Brouage and finally La Rochelle.
 These visits to places, many of which were dominated by Protestants, were accomplished without incident.

 Lanssac disconnected from the tour in October so that he could effect his second marriage.
 Lanssac then received a new extraordinary diplomatic mission.
 This mission saw him head to the Holy Roman Empire.
 The purpose of this new mission was to reassure the German Protestant princes as to the nature of the discussions that had taken place at Bayonne.
 He was to assure them that no infringements upon the liberties granted to Protestants in the edict of Amboise had been discussed.

 He was back at the court sometime before it arrived at Moulins.
 On 29 January 1566 at Moulins a grand meeting of the court declared the amiral de Coligny to be innocent of involvement in the 1563 assassination of the duc de Guise, Lanssac was many of the grandees who bore witness to this important declaration.